petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 }
 ```

-Pub sub is trivial to implement in Akka.NET, and it's a pattern you can feel comfortable using regularly when you have scenarios that align well with it.
+Pub/sub is trivial to implement in Akka.NET and it's a pattern you can feel comfortable using regularly when you have scenarios that align well with it.

-Pub/sub is also another way you could schedule a message to go to multiple actors at once: just create a `ForwardingActor` whose only job is to forward messages it receives on to the actors that need the message.

 Now that you're familiar with how the `Scheduler` works, lets put it to use and make our charting UI reactive!